Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1-Linear_Transformation.md

 v_1 = \cdots = v_n = 0
 $$

-i.e. the zero vector is unique.
+i.e. the zero vector can *only* be obtained by setting *all* combination coefficients to zero.

 ### Basis Vectors